×

 The Vikings went on a 5-1 run with a Faris kill and five Mayer Lutheran errors to tie it up 10-10.

-Coequyt continued to be efficient at the net, and hit another two kills along with one from Hennen to stay within four points midway through the set.
-But, Mayer Lutheran again continued to spike the ball down after solid defensive recovery to climb back 23-15.
+Coequyt continued to be efficient at the net and hit another two kills along with one from Hennen to stay within four points midway through the set.
+But Mayer Lutheran again continued to spike the ball down after a solid defensive recovery to climb back 23-15.

-Abigail Rolbiecki had a team-high 13 digs, followed by Autum Anderson with another 11.
+Abigail Rolbiecki had a team-high 13 digs, followed by Autumn Anderson with another 11.

-In nail biting fashion, Minneota responded on an 8-1 run to tie it all up at 23 with combined kills from Faris, Leah Coequyt, Jaylyn and Meagher as the Vikings fan’s cheers filled the arena.
+Minneota responded with an 8-1 run to tie it all up at 23 with combined kills from Faris, Leah and Jaylyn Coequyt and Meagher as the Vikings fan’s cheers filled the arena.

-The end of the set went point-for-point, until Mayer Lutheran was able to hit two successful kills to take the extended 27-25 set.
+The end of the set went point-for-point until Mayer Lutheran was able to hit two successful kills to take the extended 27-25 set win.

 “It’s all about momentum, that is the game of volleyball,” Fruin said.
 “We had our chances.
 It’s hard when you lose those, but you’re hopeful that you’ve gained some momentum for set three.
 But, them winning that one at the end there, I think the momentum stayed on their side.”